dieselrabbit/screenlogic-debug/README.md

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
-1. In the `custom_components` directory (folder) create a new folder called `integration_blueprint`.
+1. In the `custom_components` directory (folder) create a new folder called `screenlogic_debug`.
-1. Download _all_ the files from the `custom_components/integration_blueprint/` directory (folder) in this repository.
+1. Download _all_ the files from the `custom_components/screenlogic_debug/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Integration blueprint"
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Pentair ScreenLogic Debug"

 ## Configuration is done in the UI